Promenade below the waterfall

 The waterfall dominates the landscape, but on the other side, the view of the St. Lawrence River, Île d'Orléans, and Québec City will be just as beautiful.
 Open your eyes wide and enjoy this moment!
 The climb will only take a few minutes.

-Tickets for sale on site.
+Tickets for sale on site or online.

 Taxes not included.